christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ![Fig.1.30](/images/NicomedesIV.jpg){:width="400px"}

 Fig. 1.30.
-Bust depicting Nicomedes IV Philopator King of Bithynia.
-The bust is also labeled Ptolemy Alexander (Ptolemy X Alexander I?), He was the brother of Socrates Chrestus.
+Bust depicting Nicomedes IV Philopator King of Bithynia, He was the brother of Socrates Chrestus.
+Bithynia was located directly adjacent to the Bosporan Kingdom and the Kingdom of Pontus (This bust was found in 1754 at the Villa of the Papyri in Herculaneum, it was first labeled as "Ptolemy Alexander" in the 18th century (https://commons.wikimedia.org/wiki/Category:Ptolemy_Alexander_bust_(Mann,_5596)) but modern scholarship now identifies it as a Bithynian ruler after the discovery of a plaster cast cataloged by the Bergischer Geschichtsverein e.V (https://nat.museum-digital.de/object/996897) that shows the same figure with the inscription "NICOMED".
+Both identifications are right as Asander was both Ptolemy XI Alexander II (who was also Ptolemy of Cyprus) and Nicomedes IV Philopator King of Bithynia)

 ### 7.3 Cleopatra VII aka Dynamis Ourania aka Pythodorida Philometor